Juan Domínguez de Mendoza: Second Texas expedition

 The expedition, often called the Mendoza Expedition, set off from El Paso on 15 December 1683, going down the Rio Grande to La Junta.
 Fray Antonio de Acevedo was left there in charge of new missions.
 The rest of the expedition, joined by many Indians, followed Indian trails north to the Pecos River, then followed the Concho River downstream to its junction with the Colorado River.
 They spent six weeks on what Domínguez called the "glorious San Clemente" river, building a fort, probably near the location of present-day Ballinger, Texas as defense against Apaches and hunting buffalo for hides and food.
 They fed and baptized many of the friendly local people who visited their camp.

 Dominguez de Mendoza and the Jumano leader, Juan Sabeata, clashed early in the expedition.
 Sabeata, Dominguez said, was untruthful and spread false rumors of hostile Apaches to bring the expedition to a halt.
 Sabeata apparently believed that the Spaniards were more interested in hunting buffalo than fighting Apache.
 Sabeata abandoned the expedition as did most of the Indians.
-A grand council of Indians envisioned by the Spanish never took place and the Spaniards returned to El Paso having collected 5,000 valuable buffalo hides.
+A grand council of Indians envisioned by the Spanish never took place, and the Spaniards returned to El Paso having collected 5,000 valuable buffalo hides.

 Later career

 On returning to La Junta de los Ríos, Domínguez took possession of the north bank of the Rio Grande in the name of Spain.
 Domínguez and López returned to El Paso, and then went on to Mexico City in 1685, where they made a strong case for sending soldiers and missionaries to the Jumano country.
 Domínguez and López were initially optimistic about the potential for setting up missions among the Jumanos.
-However, Governor Jironza was unable to help since his forces were tied up combating local insurrections by the Suma and the Manso Indians.
-The incursion into eastern Texas by Frenchman René-Robert Cavelier, Sieur de La Salle in 1685 caused another distraction, so there was no immediate follow-up to Dominguez de Mendoza's expedition.
+However, Governor Jironza was unable to help, since his forces were tied up combating local insurrections by the Suma and the Manso Indians.
+The incursion into eastern Texas by Frenchman René-Robert Cavelier, Sieur de La Salle in 1685 caused another distraction, so no immediate follow-up to Dominguez de Mendoza's expedition occurred.